-You will have to leave all preconceived ideas about Spain on the plane as it flies into Lavacolla airport, 10 minutes drive from Santiago de Compostela.
-This north west corner of Spain – taking in Galicia, Asturias, Cantabria and the Basque Country – has little of the intense heat and parched landscape of places further south.
+You will have to leave all preconceived ideas about Spain on the plane as it flies into Lavacolla airport, 10 minute drive from Santiago de Compostela.
+This northwest corner of Spain – taking in Galicia, Asturias, Cantabria and the Basque Country – has little of the intense heat and parched landscape of places further south.

 Galicia, in particular – our destination – has a fresh, green, undulating landscape with crops and pasture, lots of pine and eucalyptus forests and a multitude of small vineyards.

 Galicians, who speak their own language as well as Spanish, are as proud of their regional governance as they are of their Celtic and Christian heritage.
 People don’t come here to lie on beaches.
 Instead, they come either as pilgrims (pelegrinos) on the Caminos or as cultural tourists intrigued by the Christian monasteries, abbeys, convents, churches and its Celtic past.

 St James’s Cathedral (Catedral de Santiago) in the old city of Santiago de Compostela has a magnetic draw.

 This end-point of the various pilgrimage routes (such as, Camino del Norte: the coastal route; Camino Primitivo: the ancient pilgrim route and, the most popular, Camino Francés: the French Way, which was celebrated by Martin Sheen in the movie, The Way).